California Forever welcomes Jim Wunderman as Head of Public Affairs – read details here

 + Pearl Harbor Naval Shipyard (Honolulu, HI): ~450 acres total, including maintenance, dry docks, and support facilities

-The 1,400-acre Solano site provides exceptional flexibility—capable of supporting multiple dry docks, modular fabrication lines, laydown yards, logistics hubs, and clean propulsion infrastructure.
+The Solano site provides exceptional flexibility—capable of supporting multiple dry docks, modular fabrication lines, laydown yards, logistics hubs, and clean propulsion infrastructure.
 Its scale allows for the co-location of defense and commercial operations, supply chain partners, and future expansion, offering a rare West Coast opportunity to establish a resilient, dual-use maritime complex.

 -